dvdvideo1234/TrackAssemblyTool/readme.md

 #### Can you tell me how to read the physgun snap legend drawn on the screen ?
 Easy.
 Here are some things to know for never getting confused with this:
-1. If the line with the middle circle is green, that means a valid prop entity is traced The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and radius to the point selected are drawn using a yellow circle line, always shorter than the active radius.
+1. If the line with the middle circle is green, that means a valid prop [entity][ref-entity] is traced The green circle shows where the trace hits and the yellow what part of trace is inside the prop If in this case the trace is a valid piece, the origin and radius to the point selected are drawn using a yellow circle line, always shorter than the active radius.
 After that the spawn position and distance